-Assessments are done half-termly in class, and formal assessments take place for the whole year group at the end of each academic year.
+Assessments are done regularly in class, and formal assessments take place for the whole year group at the end of each academic year.
 They assess reading, writing, subject knowledge and speaking and listening skills, as well as understanding of context.
 These assessments also help prepare pupils for the demands of the new GCSE specification.
+We also track pupils' skills in reading, writing, and speaking and listening at the end of each term.